PARENT & CAMPER FAQS

 Who makes my bed and cleans the bunk?

-Everyone at Camp StarCrest makes her own bed and helps keep the cabin clean.
+Everyone at Camp StarCrest makes their own bed and helps keep the cabin clean.
 Don’t worry—your counselors and bunkmates are there if you need help.
 It takes teamwork to keep your cabin neat.
 Every day you will be responsible for picking up your own area, and then you will have a job on the cabin job chart that will change every day.
 There’s always someone around to lend a hand if you need help.

 Who should I talk to if I'm upset about something?